Estimated reading time: 16 minutes

-All of the categories took 100% of our income which shows that we accounted for all of the income in November 2020.
+All categories took 100% of our income, which shows that we accounted for all of the income in November 2020.

-This type of budget is a zero-based budget where all of the money has a home.
+This type of budget is a zero-based budget where all the money has a home.

 Monthly Home Budget Expenses

-- Chequing– This is the bank account where all of our debt gets paid from.
+- Chequing– This is the bank account from which all of our debt is paid.
 We use Simplii Financial, TD Canada Trust, and Tangerine Bank.